weltonsanches/sin-validator/README.md

-# React + Vite
+# SIN Number validator

 This is a simple SIN Number validator.

 This project was generated using Vite, we are using Tailwind CSS and DaisyUI.
-If everything goes well we should use vitest to unit tests.
+We also use vitest for unit tests.

+ - Use `npm run dev` to run the project locally in development mode
+ - Use `npm run build` to build it and have it ready for production
+ - Use `npm t` to run the tests